ATell-SoundTheory/CliffordAlgebras.jl/README.md

 A fast, lightweight and easy to use Julia package for Clifford Algebras and Geometric Algebras.

+CliffordAlgebras.jl uses compile time code generation, sparse multivector representation and special case identification to handle arbitrary geometric algebras efficiently.
+Lazy evaluation is not yet supported.

+CliffordAlgebras provides a low level implementation that is common to all Clifford algebras.
+Functions that are specific to certain algebras can be added on top using the tools provided here.

 Generate a Clifford algebra:

 ```